Probate Q&A Series

 1. Who files: The surviving spouse.
 Where: Clerk of Superior Court in the North Carolina county where probate venue is proper.
 What: An Application for Year’s Allowance and supporting documents (including a certified death certificate and marriage certificate).
 When: Typically within one year of death for the year’s allowance; specific timing rules for additional allowances can apply.

 2. After the clerk issues an order assigning the vehicle or other personal property to the surviving spouse, the spouse gathers DMV documents: a certified copy of the clerk’s order, a certified death certificate, and any DMV forms required to either transfer or duplicate the title.
-DMV Form MVR-4 is normally used where no original title can be found; DMV Form MVR-317 may be used when the estate is small and no personal representative is expected to qualify, subject to clerk certification.
+DMV Form MVR-4 is normally used where no original title can be found; DMV Form MVR-317 may be used in qualifying situations, subject to DMV requirements.

 3. The spouse or purchaser submits the completed DMV forms, supporting court documents, proof of insurance and tax status, and required DMV fees at a local license plate agency or by mail to DMV.
 DMV processes the paperwork, issues a new certificate of title in the new owner’s name, and, if requested, registers the vehicle with new plates.